vaibkumr/Recursive-Descent-Parser/README.md

 # Recursive Descent Parser
-I don't know how did this took me as much as ~2 hours to write this
+I don't know how did it took me as much as ~2 hours to write this

 # Nani?